 "...while we look forward with hope to that wonderful day when the glory of our great God and Savior, Jesus Christ, will be revealed."
 (Titus 2:13)

 At one time, as a young man of 17, I had given my heart to the Lord with great passion.
-As in many cases, though, I got busy with life, as a husband, a father of two girls, and a Police Officer.
+As in many cases though—I got busy with life.
 In 2015, at 51 years of age, those years of experiencing the zeal of the Lord seemed far away.
 I had no idea how the Lord was about to sternly, yet lovingly, bring me back to Himself.